shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Assess your organization's current practices.** Are innovation and business needs truly aligned?
 If not, what steps can you take to bridge the gap?

 * **Industry Leaders: Champion political savviness within your organizations.** Encourage open communication, interdepartmental collaboration, and regular market trend reassessments.
 Understand the importance of a well-targeted PR campaign and learn to leverage it at the right time.
 A savvy leader can:
-    * Foster a culture of open communication where ideas can flow freely across departments.
+    * Create a culture of open communication where ideas can flow freely across departments.
-    * Break down silos and encourage collaboration between teams with different expertise.
+    * Break down silos and encourage cooperation between teams with different expertise.
     * Regularly reassess market trends to identify new opportunities and challenges.
     * Develop a clear and compelling narrative that explains how innovation aligns with business goals.
     * Utilize PR strategically to generate positive buzz and build trust with stakeholders.